mui/material-ui/docs/src/pages/customization/theme-components/theme-components.md

 {{"demo": "pages/customization/theme-components/GlobalThemeOverride.js"}}

-The list of each component's classes is documented under the **CSS** section of each component's API page.
+The list of each component's classes is documented under the **CSS** section of its API page.

 To override a lab component's styles with TypeScript, check [this section of the documentation](/components/about-the-lab/#typescript).